1bladesforhire/express-practice/README.md

-# express-practice
+# express-api-practice
-setting up basic node.js server with express
+setting up basic node.js server with express, sqlite, and a couple of routes

 ## Commands to initialize